KristianLyng/varnishfoo/chapter-2.rst

 There are a multitude of tools to chose from when you are working with Varnish.
 This chapter provides a few suggestions, but makes no claim on whether one tool is better than the other.
-We will go through two different client tools: The browser and a command line tool.
+We will go through two different type of client tools: The browser and a command line tool.
 This chapter also sets up a simple web server for testing, and demonstrates several aspects of how Varnish behaves.

-The focus, however, is not Varnish itself, but HTTP caching and how we can debug it and affect it without modifying the proxy or browser.
+The focus, however, is not the individual tools, but HTTP caching and how we can debug it and affect it without modifying the proxy or browser.

-After the tools are covered and demonstrated, we'll go through the basics of controlling cache through the means of HTTP headers, both for browsers and proxies like Varnish, using `RFC2616`_ as the obvious reference.
+After the tools are covered and demonstrated, we will go through how you can control cache through the means of HTTP headers, both for browsers and proxies like Varnish, using the mechanisms provided through `RFC2616`_.

 Tools: The browser
 ------------------

-You wont understand modern caching until you learn how to use your browser to debug.

-Most browsers have a "developer console" or "debug console" today, and we will focus on Chrome and Firefox.
+Your browser is a powerful tool, because it does a great deal of caching and HTTP.
+Most browsers have a developer- or debug console, but we will focus on Chrome and Firefox.

 Both Firefox and Chrome will open the debug console if you hit ``<F12>``.
 It's a good habit to test and experiment with more than one browser, and luckily these consoles are very similar.
-A strong case in favor of Chrome is the existence of `Incognito Mode`, activated through ``<Ctrl>+<Shit>+N``.
-This is an advantage for us both because it gives us a clean slate with regards to cookies, and because it generally doesn't run any extensions you might have running.
+A strong case in favor of Chrome is `Incognito Mode`, activated through ``<Ctrl>+<Shit>+N``.
+This is an advantage both because it removes old cookies and because most extensions are disabled.

 An argument for Firefox is that it's fairly easy to operate with multiple profiles.
 One of these profiles could be used to run Firefox